-From 2008-09 to 2013-14, Sequoia High School's total population of English Learners has decreased from 458 to 410.
-60 EL students are served in our ELD program.
+From 2008-09 to 2015-16, Sequoia High School's total population of English Learners has Fluctuated between 458 to 372 (our 15-16 LEP enrollment).
+Approximately (the number varies rapidly) 110 EL students are served in our ELD program.
 All students in our ELD classes receive content area LEP classes.
 27 EL students take English SDAIE.
 Approximately 350 of our EL students have been in US schools for five or more years and are in English Support classes if they receive FBB or BB on the CST.